JonathanSweeney-NOAA/github-NOAA/README.md

 # Setting up an account
 The account you use for NOAA work will have to be different from your personal account.
 To set up a NOAA account follow these steps:
+*Navigate to github.com[https://github.com/]
+*Create a new account using your NOAA email address.
+*Your user

 # Installing Git on Windows